24/10/2024

 eFreeT: What’s your best guess?

-Melody: 2.5
+Melody: 2.5 or whatever?

 eFreeT: Thanks.
 Here is a file you can download and send to the user directory as a plugin module.
-It will solve the problem. eFreeT has offered a file for download: solution.mod
+It will solve the problem.

 I was probably violating half a dozen contractual clauses by uploading this file to the customer server, but in that moment I didn’t care.
 I just wanted to come to an end, and I had to take whatever slim chance that presented itself.
 I transferred it and tried a few more requests.
 As I should have expected the data was still partly wrong, and some requests still resulted in weird errors.
-I was about to yell at eFreeT for mocking me when I got the feeling that something was indeed different.
+I was about to yell at eFreeT for fucking with me when I got the feeling that something was indeed different.
 At first I couldn’t quite put my finger on it, but I played around some more and finally I realized that there was a kind of pattern to the responses now.
-Each single request was still useless by itself, but when I ran multiple requests in a row and then aggregated the responses in a certain way then I actually ended up with a usable data set.
+Each single request was still useless by itself, but when I ran multiple requests in a row and then aggregated the responses in a certain way, then I actually ended up with a usable data set.
 Baffled but excited I cobbled together a subroutine, hooked it up to the intranet and ran a few more tests.
 Amazingly, it seemed to work OK.
 I checked in my code, fell into my bed and slept for two blessed hours.

-I woke up to a call of one of my colleagues.
-He had seen my check-in and tried it and from his whooping and laughing I could tell that he was super happy that I had thrown something half decent together.
-I didn’t tell him tell whole story yet - not without having analyzed that module that the bot had spit out.
+I didn’t tell him whole story yet - not without having analyzed that module that the bot had spit out.
 I guess I was a little embarrassed, maybe I also was a little afraid of legal consequences.
-But that plugin would buy us some time, and that’s all I needed right now.
+But that plugin would buy us some time, and that was all I needed right now.
 We’re going to keep the deadline. eFreeT has saved the day!

 18/11/2024